Skip to main content

 TIME_WEIGHTED_AVERAGE(timeseries, interpolator, bucketPeriod)Creates a time series from the given time series object with time-weighted average for each bucket point.

-bucketPeriod is an ISO 8601 interval that determines the segment period in which time is chunked for calculating time-weighted average.
+• bucketPeriod: ISO 8601 period that determines the segment period in which time is chunked for calculating time-weighted average.

 This section contains examples of time series processing functions.

-The following query creates a time series that contains delta differences between the data points:
+The following query creates a time series that contains delta differences between the data points.
+The resulting output is in JSON format.

 SELECT count(*) as total_count,